ozzpy/php-security/README.md

     }
 ?>
 ```
 The `secthemall_sendlog()` function automatically collect all useful information about the user (like real IP address, all request headers, the used browser and operating system, etc...).
+The only parameter is an Array that could contains the following variables:

 <table>
 <tr><td>msg</td><td>Could contains a description of the event.
 For example, `User password has been changed`</td></tr>